-- 1. Employee selection procedures will be open and free from bias. - No unit shall have a policy that uses tuition costs or cost of benefits as a factor in hiring decisions for GSI or GSSA appointments. - 3.
+- 1. Employee selection procedures will be open and free from bias. - 2.
+No unit shall have a policy that uses tuition costs or cost of benefits as a factor in hiring decisions for GSI or GSSA appointments. - 3.
 Employment assignments shall be at the discretion of the department or unit.
 Departments or units will allow applicants to submit, in writing, course placement preferences. - 4.
 Applications for available positions will be accepted by appointing units as follows: - a.
-For limited availability positions described in Section A.5.a. above, applications will be accepted for a minimum of fourteen (14) calendar days from the date of distribution within the appointing unit under Section A.3. above. - b.
-For all other available positions, applications will be accepted for a minimum of fourteen (14) calendar days from the date of distribution under Section A.5. above. - 5.
-Appointing units will make reasonable efforts to extend offers to successful applicants within six (6) weeks after the application due date.
-Offers will typically be extended at least twenty-one (21) calendar days prior to the start of employment.
+For limited availability positions described in

+Section A.5.a. above, applications will be accepted for a minimum of fourteen (14) calendar days from the date of distribution within the appointing unit under Section A.3. above.